HillsMakan/sydneyhillsmakan/src/content/partner/intolaksamascot.md

 ---
 We bring the sensational taste of authentic Malaysian Laksa right to your bowl.
 At Into Laksa, our chefs craft a stunning combination of delicious flavours that only quality Laksa can deliver, using fresh ingredients, and age-old recipes.

+Into Laksa offers a diverse menu that features a variety of authentic Malaysian dishes such as Chicken Slice Laksa, BBQ Pork Wonton Noodle, Curry Chicken Laksa and many more.

 **Location :** Shop 5, 256 Coward Street, 2020, Mascot, New South Wales, Australia\
 (4 mins walk from Mascot Station)